cert-manager/website/content/docs/projects/README.md

 These tools help with security, compliance and control.

-- [istio-csr](./istio-csr.md): Secure istio service mesh with istio-csr which is an agent that allows for [Istio](https://istio.io) workload and control plane components to be secured using cert-manager.
+- [istio-csr](./istio-csr.md): Secure Istio service mesh with istio-csr which is an agent that allows for [Istio](https://istio.io) workload and control plane components to be secured using cert-manager.
 - [approver-policy](./approver-policy.md):